Suyen Corporation

 Suyen Corporation is a Philippine conglomerate most known for the clothing brand Bench.
 It was founded by Ben Chan who also serves as the chairman of the company.

+Background

 The company's name came from "Suyen" the name of the daughter of Nenita Lim, Chan's sister which is also the namesake of a children's boutique brand of the same name opened by Lim.

 It is headquartered at the Bench Tower at the Bonifacio Global City in Taguig, Metro Manila.
+Suyen holds office in the 24-storey office since its inauguration in 2013.